JimmyLv/BibiGPT-v1/README.md

 Video coming soon on how I built it from scratch!

+## Saving costs

+Projects like this can get expensive so in order to save costs if you want to make your own version and share it publicly, I recommend three things:

+1. Implement rate limiting so people can't abuse your site
+2. Implement caching to avoid expensive AI re-generations
+3. Use `text-curie-001` instead of `text-dacinci-003` in the `summarize` edge function

+I'm going to be implementing 1 & 2 for this repo very soon so keep an eye out on that!

 ## Running Locally

 After cloning the repo, go to [OpenAI](https://beta.openai.com/account/api-keys) to make an account and put your API key in a file called `.env`.